-Table 9.1: Summary of components of the DPD with potential public access and disturbance LSEs at the Birklands & Bilhaugh SAC
+Table 9.1: Potential public access and disturbance LSEs at the Birklands & Bilhaugh SAC

 DPD Policy Summary of Policy Public Access and Disturbance Screening Conclusion Entry-Level Exception Core Policy 2A This policy supports entry-level sites.
 This policy supports entry-level sites.
 As the location of these sites is unknown due to their nature, they have the potential to have potential LSEs upon the Birklands & Bilhaugh SAC.
-Screened in Category L - Public access and disturbance Screened in Category L Air quality Policy OB/MU/1 Land at the rear of Petersmith Drive has been allocated on the Policies Map for mixed use development.
+Screened in Category L - Public access and disturbance - recreational impacts Ollerton & Boughton - Mixed Use Site 1 Policy OB/MU/1 Land at the rear of Petersmith Drive has been allocated on the Policies Map for mixed use development.
 The site will accommodate around 225 dwellings, enhanced Strategic Sports Infrastructure and Open Space, the latter of which will be located in the south of the site.
 Screened in Category L - Public access and disturbance - recreational impacts Ollerton & Boughton - Mixed Use Site 2 Policy OB/MU/2 The land between Kirk Drive, Stepnall Heights and Hallam Road has been allocated on the Policies Map for mixed use development.
 The site will accommodate around 120 dwellings and enhanced Open Space.
 Screened in Category L - Public access and disturbance - recreational impacts Edwinstowe - Housing Site 2 Policy ED/Ho/2 Land to the north of Mansfield Road has been allocated on the Policies Map for residential development providing around 50 dwellings.
 Screened in Category L - Public access and disturbance - recreational impacts Bilsthorpe - Housing Site 2 Policy Bi/Ho/2 Land to the north of Kirklington Road has been allocated on the Policies Map for residential development providing around 136 dwellings.
 Screened in Category L - Public access and disturbance - recreational impacts Bilsthorpe - Mixed Use Site 1 Policy Bi/MU/1 Land to the east of Eakring Road has been allocated on the Policies Map for mixed use development providing around 75 dwellings and retail development Screened in Category L - Public access and disturbance - recreational impacts

 DPD Policy Summary of Policy Public Access and Disturbance Screening Conclusion Rainworth - Mixed Use Site 1 Policy Ra/MU/1 Land at Kirklington Road has been allocated on the Policies Map for mixed use development.
 The site will accommodate around 6 dwellings and retail and town centre uses.
 Screened in Category L - Public access and disturbance - recreational impacts Clipstone - Mixed Use Site 1 Policy Cl/MU/1 Land at the former Clipstone Colliery has been allocated on the Policies Map for mixed use development.
 Assuming the retention of the headstocks and powerhouse, the site will accommodate around 120 dwellings, 12 hectares of employment provision, retail and enhanced Public Open Space.
-Screened in Category L - Public access and disturbance - recreational impacts Additional Provision on Existing Sites Policy GRT2 This policy sets out the locations of existing Gypsy Roma Traveller sites at which additional provision will be provided for gypsy and travellers.
+Screened in Category L - Public access and disturbance - recreational impacts Pitch Requirements GRT1 This policy identifies G&T pitch requirements over the plan period.
+Screened in Category L - Public access and disturbance - recreational impacts Additional Provision on Existing Sites GRT2 This policy allocates pitches in line with Policy GRT1.
+Screened in Category L - Public access and disturbance - recreational impacts Sites to be Brought Back into Gypsy Roma Traveller Use GRT3 This policy identifies sites where Gypsy and Traveller use will be re-established.
 Screened in Category L - Public access and disturbance - recreational impacts